 As I have done this trek three times and even in three days, I would say Tarsar Marsar is an easy grade level trek.
 And can be done by anyone ranging from beginners, children above 12 years and experienced trekker.
 Throughout the trek, trekking trails are short with a fair distance of 5-6km between two campsites.
 You also find only two sections on the trek, which are steep otherwise, the whole trail is an easy walk.
 Even the altitude gain is not much on this trek and hence decreasing the risk of mountain sickness.

 Here were my best four reasons for doing Tarsar Marsar Trek.
 So, now you must have got enough reasons to add Tarsar Marsar Trek in your bucket list for July-August.
-If you found the reasons compelling, do let us know by sharing your valuable comments.
 Also if you want to venture on Tarsar Marsar Trek we have great packages for you.

 Call us on +91-9212553109 or email us at email@example.com for our best Tarsar Marsar Trek packages that we have crafted for thrilling trekking experience in Kashmir.